 How it all got started

-Dilston Physic Garden first began in the eartly 1990’s, was opened to the public in 2005 and established as a Charity primarily for educational purposes in 2007 and now has a great deal to offer visitors from near and far and in the local community.
+Dilston Physic Garden first began in the early 1990’s, was opened to the public in 2005 and established as a charity primarily for educational purposes in 2007 and now has a great deal to offer visitors from near and far and in the local community.

-This article describes how the garden evolved from original medical research interests of the owner and interactions with the local medical herbalist, how it has been constructed and is still developing, and what it offers in the way of public interest, education, research, and different courses, workshops and developments.
-It is written by the creator and curator of the physic garden.
-The curator is also currently penning a number of books on the physic garden from its origins to spell binding informative reads on plants for the brain
+This article describes how the physic garden has evolved from original medical research interests of the current curator (Professor Elaine Perry) and interactions with local medical herbalists.
+And how it has been designed and developed with volunteers, medical herbalists and a pharmacognosist (Dr Nicolette Perry), and what it offers in the way of research, public interest, education and different courses, workshops and events.
+There are also books on the physic garden from ‘spell binding’ informative reads by the curator, to ‘Botanical Brain Balms: Plants for Memory, Mood and Mind’ and ‘Grow Your Own Physic Garden’.

 In the early 90’s, after an unexpected life change, an invitation from a medical colleague to a fantastic meeting on consciousness in the Yucatan peninsula in Mexico was an eye opener.
 Why they wanted to know as they discussed the science of consciousness, are most scientists so constrained by conventional thinking and academic pressures?
-A year later three unsuspecting students volunteered for summer work in the labs.
+A year later three unsuspecting students (one of them the now physic garden director) volunteered for summer work in the labs.
 We needed a new project for them and a meditation spell led to the idea of having them work on herbs for the memory.
 Just over 10 years ago, when there were still no prescription drug treatments for disorders such as Alzheimer’s, and in parallel with a growing interest in the medicinal properties of plants, we looked for evidence of plants traditionally and historically used for memory/cognition enhancement.
-The students harvested the herbs growing in the physic garden and checked bioactivities in crude plant extracts and to everyone’s surprise found that a certain traditional herbs such as sage (Salvia officinalis and lavandulaefolia) and lemon balm (Melissa officinalis) reputed to improve memory in history had relevant activities in vitro (in lab tests) such as inhibiting the enzyme that controls the level of the cholinergic signal in the brain (see above).
-One of students who made the discovery went on to do a PhD in pharmacognosy at King’s College London.
+The students harvested the plants growing in the physic garden and checked for brain bioactivities in crude plant extracts and to everyone’s surprise found that a certain traditional herbs such as sage (Salvia officinalis and S. lavandulaefolia) and lemon balm (Melissa officinalis) reputed to improve memory in history had relevant activities in vitro (in lab tests) such as inhibiting the enzyme that controls the level of the cholinergic signal in the brain (see above).
+One of students who made the discovery went on to do a PhD in pharmacognosy at King’s College London with London professors of pharmacognosy and neuroscience, Peter Houghton and Peter Jenners.

 The exciting new findings attracted interest among colleagues especially the Newcastle University Moor Bank garden.
 This led to establishing in 1996 the Medicinal Plant Research Centre (MPRC) in Newcastle of which the author was director, now co-director.
-The centre continues to conduct lab studies on the plant extracts and also clinical trials in people, both normal healthy volunteers and those with brain diseases.
+The centre continues to conduct lab studies on the plant extracts and also clinical trials in people, both normal healthy volunteers and those with brain diseases, alongside Dilston Physic Garden’s own research.

-Research discoveries from the MPRC group include finding cognitive enhancing effects, in controlled trials in normal volunteers, of sage (Salvia), lemon balm (Melissa officinalis), ginkgo (Ginkgo biloba), ginseng (Panax ginseng), and tea (Camellia sinensis), especially the green variety.
-Only three grow outside in Northumberland – Melissa thrives as do some species of sage such as the broad leafed variety and the gingko trees only just survive the wet winters.
+Research discoveries from the MPRC group include finding cognitive enhancing effects, in controlled trials in normal volunteers, of sage (Salvia), lemon balm (Melissa officinalis), ginkgo (Ginkgo biloba), ginseng (Panax ginseng), and tea (Camellia sinensis) – especially the green variety, rosemary (Rosmarinus officinalis) and peppermint (Mentha piperata).
+Only five grow outside in Northumberland – Melissa and peppermint thrive as do some species of rosemary and sage such as the broad leafed variety and the gingko trees only just survive the wet winters.
 Further lab based studies have shown that some of these plant extracts interact with other enzyme and receptor molecules relevant to attention and memory.
 A controlled clinical trial of Melissa aromatherapy in people with Alzheimer’s found that this essential oil (made up in a skin lotion) reduced agitation, increased social interaction and constructive activities.

 Papers published recently by the MPRC group in scientific or medical journals are listed at the end of this article.
 Together with increasing numbers of publications from other groups (many from India, Japan, South Korea and a few Arabian countries), these will hopefully help to promote acceptance of herbal medicine by scientists and practicing clinicians in the west.